routexjs/docs/docs/body.md

 title: Body
 ---

+Returning a body can be done using `return` inside a handler.
-Returning data in Routex uses the `ctx.body` prop.
+You may also set the body to the `ctx.body` prop.

 ## Text